An old typewriter, how quaintly lovely

 But needless to say, the question lingered.
 It’s been lurking in the backwaters of my mind for about ten years, and definitely since all of the magazines I loved and worked on started dropping like flies.
 The Independent (in my opinion, the best paper we had) is being piled high and torched into glowing ashes on a massive pyre just like so many mags have, and realistically how long can any of these other prehistoric news sources sustain themselves?
 You’ve got free papers that can tell you what to think without filling your pockets with change, websites that you can visit if you want to, now mostly minus any pay walls, and from what I can gather, millennials would much rather find out about the world through a serum or via suppository – neither of which require an exhaustive level of writing nuance, a good metaphor just muddies the waters.
 So writers, what is the future of your industry?
 It feels like no one has a real, genuine, plausible answer for this.
 Writers will continue to flood into the market looking for work, looking for their voice to be heard, there have been promises made about jobs suddenly appearing online, but I’m struggling to dot the dots here.
 I’m not a businessman, and it all feels very businessy now, like when people lie to your face but they’re wearing a suit so it’s cool.
 I suppose the question I have is “what the fuck guys?” and then a follow up question which goes: “Seriously, does writing as a job even exist now or not?”
 You can probably tell that I’m a very marvelous wordsman.

 I started on this fun and exciting (excellent descriptive words) road almost exactly twenty years ago (give or take two or three years).
 And in the intervening time I’ve worked all over the shop – on magazines for teenagers, magazines for women, magazines for men, magazines literally for children, newspapers for grown ups, websites full of boobs, popular football blogs.
 And by and large, I’ve seen all of them hit the crest of a wave, and then eventually hit the skids too, so I’m an expert on having theories about where everything goes wrong and knowing what the future might hold.
-I am also very wonderful at pointing the finger at people who aren’t me.
+I am also very good at pointing the finger of blame at people who aren’t me.
 It’s never my fault.
 But here’s how it seems to work:

 How to spot if a publication is at the top of its game and the future is looking good: the office is minimally full, no bustle, heads down, there’s an intense silence.
 One person to a feature, no one sticks an oar in, the editor is decisive, precise, honest, and (annoyingly) they’re also right about pretty much everything.
 There are just the right amount of cooks making the broth, no disruption in the force, no great marketing theories, just gorgeous looking people having an excellent time, prodding at the boundaries of what interests them, getting on with their job.